free-time-ltd/wedding-monorepo/README.md

 - Daily or weekly SQLite backup to S3
 - Make a better email at RSVP change
 - Complete the @todos in code or remove them
-- Try replacing Bun with tsup for the backend project one last time

 ## Fixing turborepo